evisiion/AirJS/README.md

 **As of now: 50%** of the syntax defined below is probably what I'll go with.

+**Update:** I'm putting this framework on hold to work on the Document functionality shown below as a standalone framework.

 Why Use a Framework?
 --------------------------------